vidhanbhonsle/codebook/README.md

 ### Step 0 — Sign up (first time only)
 1. Create a free ClearScape Analytics Experience account at [clearscape.teradata.com](https://clearscape.teradata.com)
-2. Log in to the CSAE console
+2. Log in to the ClearScape Analytics Experience console

 ### Step 1 — Launch Jupyter
 1. **Create an environment** in the ClearScape Analytics console